agar/less.php/README.md

 - Definition of custom functions - will be added to the `\Less\Environment` class.
 - A tidy up of the API is needed.

+_Note: I haven't had time to keep this up to date at all - to be honest a direct port of the less.js code is not likely an efficient approach anyway and was more an exercise to see if it was possible.
+If you're for a PHP version of less.js you can use in production, check out [https://github.com/leafo/lessphp](https://github.com/leafo/lessphp)._

 use
 ---